oceanum/gridstats/onstats/functions/README.rst

 Stats functions subpackage.
 ===========================

-Define here stats functions to be plugged into the py:attr:`~onstats.stats.Stats` class at creation time.
+Define here stats functions to be plugged into the `Stats`_ class at creation time.
 The functions can be defined in any module within this subpackage.

-Stats functions must have this signature:
+Stats functions must have the following signature:

 .. code::